worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 x = distance * cos(angle)
 ```

 Remember, in Kaboom and most other 2D game development platforms, the Y axis is inverted, so we have to make it negative.
-Add the `pointAt()` function below at the top of the main scene code.
+Add the `pointAt()` function below, at the top of the main scene code.

 ```javascript
 function pointAt(distance, angle) {